-Figure 6a displays graphically working life table statistics similar to those in Table 1 above.
-However, the estimation method is very different.
-These are based on cohort rather than period mortality rates.
-Furthermore, the transition probabilities into and out of the labour force are no longer first order Markov, conditional only on age, sex, and labour force status in the year.
+conditional only on age, sex, and labour force status in the year.
 Rather, the estimates in Figure 6a have used the LifePaths microsimulation model where, for example, the observed dependence of labour force participation in any given year on a wide range of factors, including educational attainment, marital status, and fertility, as well as how long the individual has already been working, are all taken into account.

 Moreover, the co-evolution of marital status and fertility is also included.
-So the dependency of fertility on marital status, and marital status on labour force status and history have also been included.
+So the co-evolving empirically observed dependencies of (a) fertility on marital status, and (b) marital status on labour force status and history have also been included.
 As a result, it is equally straightforward from the LifePaths microsimulation framework to decompose the cohort LEs by these demographic characteristics, as shown in Figure 6b.
 These two decompositions of cohort LE, by labour force status and by demographic status, thus summarize Stone's "active sequence" and "passive sequence" respectively.
+And they do so in a coherent manner, because they are no more than tabulations of the same underlying birth cohort where both labour force and demographic characteristics have been tracked for everyone in the (very large, albeit synthetic) individual-level mirodata sample.